jack17529/CatCageRentApp/README.md

-# Cat_bnb
+# CatCageRentApp
-Cat bnb application using Python3.6 and Mongo DB.
+CatCageRentApp using Python3.6 and Mongo DB.
-Cat bnb is a platform where cat owners can book or offer cages.
+CatCageRentApp is a platform where cat owners can book or offer cages.

 # Mongodb